 Hello, and welcome to Revit Structure.
 Let's get started.
 Now that we've placed a couple of our pre-drawn details that we created in the view and drafting view, let's go ahead and create a live detail.

-What we want to do is let's zoom in on one of our columns with our footings that we'd modeled earlier.
+What we want to do is zoom in on one of our columns with footings that we modeled earlier.
 Let's go to the section.
 This creates a live section through our building.

 Let's pick it.
 Let's go ahead and draw our detail line.
 This is going to be our detail right here.

-You see now we have a depth of a viewport.
-We can manually adjust it, bring it back, or we can change a property or one of its parameters here, its far clip offset, which means the backside of the viewport here.
-Let's change that to 132nd of an inch.
+You can see we now have a depth to the viewport.
+We can manually adjust it, bring it back, or we can change a property or one of its parameters—its far clip offset—which means the backside of the viewport.
+Let's change that to 1/32 of an inch.

 There we go.
 Let's move it up a little bit so we get a good cut.
 Now, as you see, we have the blank bubble.

-What we're going to do first thing is let's pick it again and we see it references a building section.
-Let's go back over to our project browser and under building sections, let's spread that out a little bit, we have section one.
-This is section one.
+The first thing we’re going to do is pick it again, and we see it references a building section.
+Let's go back over to our Project Browser, and under Building Sections, let’s expand that section a bit.
+We have Section 1.
+This is Section 1.

-Now that we've renamed it, when we place it in our detail sheet, it will reference it as column at spread footing.
+Now that we've renamed it, when we place it in our detail sheet, it will reference it as Column at Spread Footing.
 Okay, let's go ahead and start modifying this detail.
-Let's pick the shaded area twice and it brings up our detail.
+Let’s double-click the shaded area to bring up our detail.

-You see the scale is one eighth inch.
+You see the scale is one-eighth inch.
 Let's change that.
-Generally, structural details are three quarter inch equals a foot.
+Generally, structural details are at a scale of 3/4 inch equals 1 foot.

-Okay, changes a lot of our detailing.
-Changes our text.
-Let's make it a detail level of fine, which will give us more information.
+Okay, that adjusts a lot of our detailing.
+It also adjusts our text.
+Let's make it a detail level of Fine, which will give us more information.

 And we have our background on still, so let's get rid of that.
-It's VV or view graphics.
-VG also works.
+Use VV or View Graphics—VG also works.

 Let's turn that off.
-Let's uncheck the visibility.
-Is it okay?
+Let’s uncheck the visibility.
+Click OK.
 There we have our basic structure that we modeled in.

 Let's compress it into the area that we want to see in our section.
 Zoom on.
 Very good.